24 February 2021

-- The Archives is the primary custodian of the archival resources of the Commonwealth for the Australian people:
+- The NAA is the primary custodian of the archival resources of the Commonwealth for the Australian people:

 - We define our vision for the collection, both digital and analogue, and create our policies, plans and processes to realise this vision.

-- Decisions about the collection are made with a view of long-term preservation and accessibility to perform our obligations under the Archives Act.
+- Decisions about the collection are made with a view of long-term preservation and accessibility to perform our obligations under the Archives Act 1983.

-- Decisions about collection assets are made to consider their full lifecycle at the Archives: from selection to custody, preservation and access.
+- Decisions about collection assets are made to consider their full lifecycle at the NAA: from selection to custody, preservation and access.
 All relevant stakeholders will participate in the decision-making.

-- The Archives will fully implement the Information Management Standard for Australian Government.
-The Standard applies to any information and data created as part of the Archives' business activities, including as part of managing the archival resources of the Commonwealth.
+- The NAA will fully implement the Information Management Standard for Australian Government.
+The Standard applies to any information and data created as part of the NAA's business activities, including as part of managing the archival resources of the Commonwealth.

 - Technology facilitates the creation and management of information and data assets, but information and data have a lifespan longer than the technology cycle.
 Data and information will be considered as a separate entity to technology and governed in accordance with its value and risk.

-- Working together across branches and sites is critical to the work of the Archives.
-To support this, the Archives will seek out tools to support staff to communicate and collaborate, promote information sharing, and break down siloes.
+- Working together across branches and sites is critical to the work of the NAA.
+To support this, the NAA will seek out tools to support staff to communicate and collaborate, promote information sharing, and break down siloes.